Scroll down for information about Learn To Row and Learn To Scull classes.

 Learn to Row

-Each Learn to Row session teaches the basics of sweep rowing in eight- and four-person rowing shells with an experienced coxswain and coach.
-Our programs will advance new rowers from 1) common commands and basic technique to 2) rowing in sync, to 3) the option for gaining power and strength.
-There are opportunities for novice competition* during each 5-week session!
+Each Learn to Row session teaches the basics of sweep rowing in eight- and four-person rowing shells, guided by an experienced coxswain and coach.
+Our programs will advance new rowers through 1) learning common commands and basic technique, 2) rowing in sync, and 3) the option for gaining power and strength.
+There are also opportunities for novice competition* during each 4-week session.

-Sessions are held on Monday and Wednesday evenings from 6pm to 8pm.
-For the 5 week session, each LTR boat will be with a dedicated LTR coach and coxswain.
-Following the class, we highly encourage new rowers to join the club and row with our more experienced rowers.
-Each session is held at our boathouse in Grand Rapids, and participants are optionally able to experience racing in a regatta in Ann Arbor, Traverse City, or our very own home course.
-Although it is very uncommon for a sweep boat to tip, every rower should have a high respect for the water.
-We encourage everyone who rows to be able to at least tread water.
+Sessions are held on Monday and Wednesday evenings from 6:15 pm to 8:15 pm.
+Throughout the 4 week session, each LTR boat will be assigned a dedicated LTR coach and coxswain.
+Following the class, we highly encourage new rowers to join the club and row alongside our more experienced rowers.
+Each session is held at our boathouse in Grand Rapids, with the option for participants to experience racing in a regatta at our home course and Traverse City.
+While it is very uncommon for a sweep boat to tip, all rowers should have a high respect for the water.
+We encourage everyone who rows be able to at least tread water.

 Cost is $220